How to Let Go of Stored Negative Energy in the Body Until it Runs Out

 Allowing the Emotions to Come Up

 Let's look at the benefits of softening & letting go when we contrast them with the more rigid approach.
 The rigid resistance that happens when we try to ‘fix’ our anger or our grief can be likened to a transaction in a retail store.
 When we buy an item, we get a receipt for our purchase as confirmation that we now have the object in our possession.
 Similarly, since whatever we focus on grows, when we resist any negative emotion, we are actually putting more emphasis and energy investment into confirming its dominance in our life.
 It's like we're saying 'Hey, universe!
 I want receipts to show that I'm feeling this terrible!'
-After we make this inner declaration, the emotion that we are so resistant to experiencing will loom even larger as we continuously affirm its dominance.
+After we make this inner declaration, the emotion that we are so resistant to experiencing will loom even larger, because the nature of reality is like a mirror with a delay. ³ Our outer reality can only reflect back to us the contents of the vibrational inner image that we form between our soul and our mind, but often we are not conscious of what we're emitting into our reality mirror at all. ⁴

 Alternatives to Emotional Resistance

 The more we resist the feelings of grief, the stronger they seem to become, and this is how we get ‘stuck’ in a pattern for weeks, months, and sometimes years.
 The conscious mind doesn’t want to surrender to the feeling.
-It's more interested in 'solving' the problem.
-The first instinct of the mind is to try and use the negative emotion to further this cause.
+It's more interested in 'solving' the problem because the mind believes that if we don't like something in our outer reality, the solution is to try to edit our current life track, rather than to dissolve our resistance by making inner vibrational shifts.

-When we simply allow ourselves to experience and surrender to the feeling of grief, our focus becomes softer and less laser focused on the emotion itself.
-When this happens, the vibration of grief in our overall awareness becomes much less.
+When we simply allow ourselves to experience and surrender to the feeling of grief, our focus becomes softer and less oppositional to the emotion itself. ⁵ When this happens, the vibration of grief in our inner image becomes much less.
 Once we see that negative energy is a phenomenon that is happening all on its own, and that the energy itself has no real bearing on our own worth as sentient beings, then we have more of our attention freed up to focus on positive experiences beyond these momentary negative feelings.

 Grief in particular is time limited.
-If we accept and surrender to it, the resistance keeps becoming less and less and the grief itself literally runs out.
-According to David Hawkins, if we do this process perfectly - that is, if we allow every part of our experience of grief without any resistance at all - then even the most profound grief will eventually run out after 20 minutes.
-Even excruciating grief can only last 20 minutes at its full intensity - then it will simply stop.
-It may sound unbelievable to those of us who have never tried this process - but the only way to achieve direct experience of this knowledge is to give it a try for yourself!
+If we accept and surrender to it, the resistance keeps becoming less and less and the grief itself literally runs out. ⁵ According to David Hawkins, if we participate in the surrender process by allowing & accepting every last part of our feeling of grief without any resistance to it at all, then even the most profound grief will eventually run out after 20 minutes. ⁵ Even excruciating grief can only last 20 minutes at its full intensity, and then it will simply stop. ⁵ It may sound unbelievable to those of us who have never tried this process, because the mind is convinced that the feelings are too intense to ever let up, but the only way to achieve direct experience of this knowledge is to give it a try for yourself!

 The Door to the Positive Emotional States

-Once we have surrendered enough negativity, we arrive at the level of courage - measured at 200 on the scale of consciousness - which is a kind of doorway into the positive emotions on the upper scale.
-At this level, we can handle any negativity that comes up with confidence, clarity and humor.
-We have more energy and drive than we did at shame (measured at zero, the level closest to death) and we have less irritation than we did at the level of anger (measured at 150, right under the level of pride).
+Once we have surrendered enough negativity, we arrive at the level of courage—measured at 200 on the scale of consciousness—which is a kind of doorway into the positive emotions on the upper scale. ⁶ At this level, we can handle any negativity that comes up with confidence, clarity and humor.
+We have more energy and drive than we did at shame (measured at zero, the level closest to death) and we have less irritation than we did at the level of anger (measured at 150, right under the level of pride). ⁷

 Why We Have a Tendency Toward Resistance

-The underlying negative emotions that drive our actions in life are in response to a sense of lack that humans feel when they believe that they ARE the body.
-If we identify our entire being with the body itself, then because the body is perceived as vulnerable, we believe WE are vulnerable.
-We then conclude we must look outside of ourselves in order to satisfy our own needs.
-Insecurity, unhappiness, and lack of fulfillment are all emotional drivers behind the fear of non-survival, which comprise the lower motivations behind much of human behavior.
+The underlying negative emotions that drive our actions in life are in response to a sense of lack that humans feel when they believe that they ARE the body. ⁸ Since the body is perceived as vulnerable, we believe we are also vulnerable. ⁸ Insecurity, unhappiness, and lack of fulfillment are all forms of the fear of non-survival, which characterizes the lower motivations behind much of human behavior. ⁸

 If you’d like to learn more on the clinical applications of the process of surrender for every kind of negative emotion, you can read Letting Go by David R Hawkins.
 I highly recommend this version on Audible.